Zig Ziglar famously said, “If people like you, they will listen to you, but if they trust you, they’ll do business with you.”

 - Can you source money to support a buyer’s acquisition of my business?
 A majority of business acquisitions are completed with support of a bank loan.
 Underwriting & credit approval policies and procedures vary from bank to bank.
 Often the difference between getting a business acquisition loan and not getting one are the bank and banker involved in the transaction.
 An experienced, knowledgeable business broker will have the ability to connect business buyers with vice-president level banking professionals with the knowledge, experience, and skill to navigate the underwriting process in a timely manner to fund business acquisitions.
 Nothing is worse than having a willing buyer & seller ready to complete a transaction and the funds not being available to complete the transaction.

 One of the favorite expressions of the founder of IBA, Bill Ososke, was “No one listens themselves out of deal”.
 My recommendation to anyone thinking about selling a business is to interview multiple business brokers and ask questions.
-If you are thinking of selling a business in 2018, IBA would welcome the opportunity to audition for the job of being your business broker.
+If you are thinking of selling a business, IBA would welcome the opportunity to audition for the job of being your business broker and will provide answers relevant to your business to answer the 5 questions you should ask a business broker.

 IBA, the Pacific Northwest’s premier business brokerage firm since 1975, is available as an information resource to the media, business brokerage, and mergers & acquisitions community on subjects relevant to the purchase & sale of privately held companies and family owned businesses.
 IBA is recognized as one of the best business brokerage firms in the nation based on its long track record of successfully negotiating “win-win” business sale transactions in environments of full disclosure employing “best practices”.